What is the clenching force of a white shark's jaws. Who has the strongest bite in the world? Dogs have the strongest jaws. Top breeds

 Bite force – 145 atmospheres

-The American alligator is one of only two remaining alligator species in the world, the other being the Chinese alligator.
-Its population is about 5 million individuals, with more than 1.2 million living in Florida, the rest settled in Texas, Louisiana, North and South Carolina, Georgia and Alabama.
+The American alligator is one of only two remaining species of alligator in the world, the other being the Chinese alligator.
+Its population is about 5 million, with more than 1.2 million living in Florida, with the rest settled in Texas, Louisiana, North and South Carolina, Georgia and Alabama.
 They share this territory with crocodiles.

-Their diet consists mainly of fish, turtles and small mammals.
-In a recent National Geographic study, scientists measured the bite force of an American alligator, which was 145 atmospheres, however, it is worth considering that the study involved rather small alligators, so it is likely that the figure could be higher.
+Their diet includes mainly fish, turtles and small mammals.
+In a recent National Geographic study, scientists measured the bite force of an American alligator to be 145 atmospheres, however, it is worth considering that the study involved fairly small alligators, so it is likely that the figure could be higher.

 Bite force – 251 atmospheres

-Saltwater crocodiles received the highest rating from the National Geographic team for bite force measurements.
+Saltwater crocodiles were rated highest by the National Geographic team in bite force measurements.
 However, they again measured the strength of several small crocodiles.
-Experts say that if the power of a small crocodile is translated into the power of a 6-meter monster, then it can reach up to 480 atmospheres.
-These monsters are found in Eastern India, Southeast Asia and Northern Australia.
+Experts say that if the strength of a small crocodile is converted into the strength of a 6-meter monster, then it can reach up to 480 atmospheres.
+These monsters live in Eastern India, Southeast Asia and Northern Australia.

 Saltwater crocodiles eat everything that comes their way.
-The Australians affectionately refer to them as "pickles", however, they are not at all affectionate when it comes to this giant.
-They are responsible for most of the known cases of attacks on people, but they have as many human lives on their conscience as on the animal that is on the first line of our list.
+Australians affectionately call them “pickles”, however, they are not at all affectionate when it comes to this giant.
+They are responsible for most of the known cases of attacks on people, but they are responsible for no less human lives than the animal at the top of our list.

 1. Nile crocodile